 Kahului is a medium-sized coastal town (i.e. on the ocean, a bay, or inlet) located in the state of Hawaii.
 With a population of 27,729 people and four constituent neighborhoods, Kahului is the ninth largest community in Hawaii.

 Housing costs in Kahului are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in Hawaii.

-Kahului is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Kahului is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Kahului is a town of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in Kahului who work in maintenance occupations (13.30%), office and administrative support (13.12%), and sales jobs (12.52%).
+There are especially a lot of people living in Kahului who work in maintenance occupations (13.18%), office and administrative support (12.84%), and sales jobs (12.52%).

-Kahului is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.
+One of the nice things about Kahului is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.

 Kahului is an extremely ethnically-diverse town.
 The people who call Kahului home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Kahului residents report their race to be Asian, followed by Native Hawaiian.
-Kahului also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 10.01% of the town’s residents.
-Important ancestries of people in Kahului include German, Irish, Italian, and European.
+Important ancestries of people in Kahului include German, Irish, Italian, and French .

 The most common language spoken in Kahului is English.
 Other important languages spoken here include Pacific Island languages and Tagalog.